 Like so many parenting predicaments, there’s no one right way to defuse a ticking tween bomb.
 However, Dr. Rome’s best advice is to truly make sure you know your child.

-Explore what you know about your child.
+1. Explore what you know about your child.
 “Of course, I know my kid!”
 This might be your gut reaction, but how well do you actually know your son or daughter?
 Ask yourself not only the easy questions – like his or her best friend and favorite music.
-Dig deeper: What embarrasses my child the most?
-What’s your child’s biggest complaint about your family?
+Dig deeper and ask, What embarrasses my child the most?
+What’s my child’s biggest complaint about our family?
 What one accomplishment made my child the proudest?

 2. Don’t beat yourself up.
 If you struggle or don’t know the answers, simply learn from it.
 Given busy lives, how rapidly children change and a tendency to not always notice what’s right under their noses, parents may periodically need to invest extra time reconnecting.